One of poker’s most dreaded and misplayed hands is without a doubt top pair with a bad kicker.

 Bluff Catching the River

 In some spots, top pair with a bad kicker can actually make a better bluff catcher than top pair with a good kicker.
-Think I’m mad?
-Read on.
+Do you think that’s mad?
+Well, read on.

-Let’s say we open the BU with K♠7♠ and call a 3-Bet from the BB against a very tough regular.
+Let’s say we open from the Button with K♠7♠ and call a 3-Bet from the Big Blind against a very tough regular.
 This hand is somewhere near the very bottom of our calling range.
-The options of calling, folding, and even 4-bet-bluffing will have a similar expectation against a balanced player and so any line is permissible pre-flop here.
+The options of calling, folding, and even 4-bet-bluffing will have a similar expectation against a balanced player, so any line here is permissible pre-flop.

 Top-pair/weak-kicker can make a fine bluff-catcher, when our kicker does not block busted straight or flush draws.